 11.25 – 11.45 – Everyone can sing 11.45 – 12.15 -Main Stage – Hartbeats Vitae Drummers 12.15 -12.40 – Squirrel Stage – The Bailey Sisters 12.40 – 13.10 – Main Stage – The Brightside 13.10 – 13.35 – Squirrel Stage – The Apricot Hounds 13.35 – 14.10 – Main Stage – 3rd Lung 14.10 – 14.35 – Squirrel Stage – 91 Nights 14.35 – 15.10 – Main Stage -Tinlin 15.10 – 15.35 – Squirrel Stage – Maz Manzini Band 15.35 – 16.10 – Main Stage – Dury Service 16.10 – 16.35 – Squirrel Stage – Other Sons 16.35 – 17.15 – Main Stage – Sir Walter J Wallis 17.15 – 17.45 – Squirrel Stage – Steph Willis 17.45 – 18.25 – Main Stage – The Hot House Four 18.25 – 19.05 – Squirrel Stage – AmiR 19.05 – 19.45 – Main Stage – These Certain People 19.45 – 20.30 – Squirrel Stage – Georgia and the Vintage Youth 20.30 – 21.30 – Main Stage – The Defekters

-Notice also that The Antelope will be hosting FREE live music from 1.30pm to 10.30pm, including headliners – The Sex Pistols Experience.
+Notice also that The Antelope hosted a FREE live music from 1.30pm to 10.30pm, including headliners – The Sex Pistols Experience.

 Not put off by my guest appearance on 21st February 2018, Andy Aliffe invited me back on to his ‘Emperor’s Bits’ show on Wycombe Sound on 4th April 2018 – this time talking about the early days of the ‘punk’ scene in High Wycombe.